EPauthenet/fda.oce/README.md

 - Ariza et al. (2022) Global decline of pelagic fauna in a warmer ocean.
 Nature Climate Change.
 - Christaki et al (2021) Seasonal microbial food web dynamics in contrasting Southern Ocean productivity regimes.
 Limnology and Oceanography.
 - Kolbe et al. (2021) Impact of thermohaline variability on sea level changes in the Southern Ocean.
 Journal of Geophysical Research: Oceans.
+- Pauthenet et al (2021) Seasonal variation of the Antarctic Slope Front occurrence and position estimated from an interpolated hydrographic climatology.
+Journal of Physical Oceanography.
 - Lafond et al.(2020) The structure of diatom communities constrains biogeochemical properties in surface waters of the Southern Ocean (Kerguelen Plateau).
 Journal of Marine Systems.
 - Pauthenet et al. (2019) The thermohaline modes of the global ocean.
 Journal of Physical Oceanography.
 - Pauthenet et al. (2018) Seasonal meandering of the Polar Front upstream of the Kerguelen Plateau.
 Geophysical Research Letters.